Matcham89/chrismatcham-dev/_posts/2025-05-05-Deploying-a-K8S-ninja-using-kagent-MCP-with-ArgoCD-&-Helm.md

 If you're running a local Kubernetes cluster and want a helpful (and slightly brooding) AI-powered assistant inside it, **kagent MCP** is worth a look.

-In this guide, I’ll walk you through how I deployed Kagent on my local Rancher Desktop Kubernetes cluster, using **Helm** and **ArgoCD**—with a Naruto-inspired twist.
+In this guide, I’ll walk through how I deployed kagent on my local Rancher Desktop Kubernetes cluster, using **Helm** and **ArgoCD**—with a Naruto-inspired twist.
 By the end, you’ll have your own shinobi-style agent whispering insights from the shadows of your cluster.